petergrace1618/buying-history/README.md

 w titles.old
 ```

-And some ancillary scripts like this one:
+And a few ancillary scripts like this one:

 ```
 # albumsby